2ptr/i_hate_AMSI/README.md

 - `PowerView`
 - `Rubeus`

+## why is this public

+Even though I hate MDE, showing off how easy it is to bypass AMSI can only help make it better.
+Right now it is the only protections for a significant amount of home users and smaller enterprises and that is really really bad.

 ## download cradles

 These only work on PowerShell 3.0.
 Don't downgrade to 2.0 you will get caught